Wild Child (Kenny Chesney and Grace Potter song)

-"Wild Child" is a song by recording artists Kenny Chesney and Grace Potter.
+"Wild Child" is a song by American recording artists Kenny Chesney and Grace Potter.
 The song was co-written by Chesney, Shane McAnally, and Josh Osborne.
 It was released in February 2015 as the third single from the Chesney's album The Big Revival (2014).
 Potter had previously collaborated with Chesney for his singles "You and Tequila" and "El Cerrito Place".

 Background

 In a cover story for Billboard, Chesney drew a comparison between "Wild Child" and bro country songs: “Over the last several years, it seems like anytime anybody sings about a woman, she’s in cutoff jeans, drinking and on a tailgate — they objectify the hell out of them! [...]
 But I’m at a point where I want to say something different about women”.
 He told Taste of Country that he wasn’t searching for another Grace Potter duet, but when he finished writing the song, he knew it was unavoidable.
 “When you write about women, the best place to start is their spirit, and there’s not a woman that has a better free spirit than Grace Potter”.